 The Magazine subscription to the left and the United ArtsCard, a buy-one-ticket-get-one-FREE and discount card that connects you to the vibrant and diverse cultural offerings throughout Central Florida.

 See below for ArtsCard restrictions.

-Support for United Arts also funds more than 896,000 pre-K to 12th grade educational experiences.
-For the past 28 years, United Arts has served as the primary partner to Orange County Public Schools, facilitating comprehensive arts and cultural educational services with efficiency, authority and fiscal responsibility.
+Support for United Arts also funds more than 1 million pre-K to 12th grade educational experiences.
+Since 1989, United Arts has served as the primary partner to Orange County Public Schools, facilitating comprehensive arts and cultural educational services with efficiency, authority and fiscal responsibility.
 Programming is provided through United Arts’ cultural partners and includes sending 2nd graders to the Ballet and 3rd, 4th and 5th graders to the Philharmonic … many for the first time in their young lives.

 The arts matter for …

 Our Children: For more than 20 years, United Arts has facilitated arts and cultural education programming that reaches students (pre-K to 12th grade) in public schools within Lake, Orange, Osceola and Seminole counties.
 Conducted by the major cultural organizations of the region and funded through government contracts as well as foundation and corporate support, it is often designed to meet Sunshine State Standards and support our state’s core curriculum.
 Field trips, hands-on activities and performances provide educational and creative experiences in the arts, science and history that enhance learning, develop and expand literacy and enrich our region’s greatest treasure: our young people.